 When calibrating SVAT schemes against (eddy) flux measurements at high temporal resolution, the problem of model equifinality has been reported (Franks et al., 1997; Mo and Beven, 2004; Prihodko et al., 2008; Schulz et al., 2001).
 In all these studies, there was not a single optimum parameter set but rather many different sets of parameters that gave equally good fits to the observed data and were from physically feasible ranges.
 The Generalized Likelihood Uncertainty Estimation (GLUE) methodology (Beven and Binley, 1992) addresses the problem of parameter equifinality and assesses the predictive uncertainty of a model from the runs that are classified as "behavioral".
-This method has been frequently applied in hydrological modeling, especially in run-off modeling (e.g., Beven and Freer, 2001; Freer et al., 1996; Choi and Beven, 2007), but was also employed in other model applications such as the estimation of critical loads (Zak and Beven, 1999) and the simulation of the nitrogen budget (Schulz et al., 1999), as well as the analysis of ground heat flux calculation approaches (Liebethal et al., 2005).
+This method has been frequently applied in hydrological modeling, especially in run-off modeling (e.g. Beven and Freer, 2001; Freer et al., 1996; Choi and Beven, 2007), but was also employed in other model applications such as the estimation of critical loads (Zak and Beven, 1999) and the simulation of the nitrogen budget (Schulz et al., 1999), as well as the analysis of ground heat flux calculation approaches (Liebethal et al., 2005).
 The GLUE methodology is also well suited to the analysis of SVAT-models (Franks et al., 1997; Franks et al., 1999; Mitchell et al., 2009; Mo and Beven, 2004; Prihodko et al., 2008; Schulz and Beven, 2003; Schulz et al., 2001; Poyatos et al., 2007).
 In a study comparing uncertainty analysis techniques for a hydrological model application, the GLUE methodology achieved prediction uncertainties similar to those of other methods (Yang et al., 2008).

-Here, the multi-layer terrestrial biosphere-atmosphere model ACASA (Advanced Canopy-Atmosphere-Soil Algorithm, University of California, Davis, Pyles et al., 2000) that incorporates a third-order turbulence closure (Meyers and Paw U, 1986) is used to model the turbulent fluxes of heat and water vapor as well as the CO2 exchange within and above a tall spruce canopy.
-We focus on the evaluation of the sensitivity of the modeled above-canopy fluxes to the parameters and the uncertainty of these fluxes simulated with the ACASA model by employing the GLUE method.
-Thereby the performance for individual fluxes and not only the overall model performance is of special interest.
+Here, the multi-layer terrestrial biosphere-atmosphere model ACASA (Advanced Canopy-Atmosphere-Soil Algorithm, University of California, Davis; Pyles et al., 2000) that incorporates a third-order turbulence closure (Meyers and Paw U, 1986) is used to model the turbulent fluxes of heat and water vapor as well as the CO2 exchange within and above a tall spruce canopy.
+A higher order closure model was chosen because of the strong influences of coherent structures on the energy exchange (Thomas and Foken, 2007a,b).
+Earlier investigations with a first order non local transilient schema (Berger et al., 2004) have already demonstrated the benefit of non-local or non-K-approaches.
+The advantage of a multilayer model like ACASA that includes a higher-order turbulence closure is the detailed simulation of mean quantities, fluxes and higher moments for several layers within the canopy.
+Here, we focus on the evaluation of the sensitivity of the modeled above-canopy fluxes (which are the aggregation of the fluxes in within-canopy layers) to the input parameters and the uncertainty of these fluxes simulated with the ACASA model by employing the GLUE method.
+In addition to evaluating model performance for all fluxes combined, of special interest is a separate model evaluation for each flux.
 We preferred the GLUE methodology to parameter optimization techniques, as we did not intend to achieve optimized parameter values but rather to analyze the structure and behavior of the ACASA model.
-We aim at the identification of the most influential model parameters, the evaluation of the seasonal variation of parameter sensitivity and the detection of weaknesses in process representations within the ACASA model.
+We aim at (1) the identification of the most influential model parameters, (2) the evaluation of the seasonal variation of parameter sensitivity and (3) the detection of weaknesses in process representations within the ACASA model.
+This evaluation of above-canopy fluxes is intended as a basis for further studies using the ACASA model at our site that also analyze mean quantities and fluxes within the canopy, for example for a case study of vertical evapotranspiration profiles within the canopy (Staudt et al., 2010).